-Some areas of San Antonio, Texas (68% Latino), are much more difficult to live in than others.
+Some areas of San Antonio (68% Latino) are much harder to live in than others.

-Latinos living in these areas face more hardship, more health problems, and die sooner; in fact, everyone living in these areas faces more hardship, more health problems, and dies sooner.
+Latinos in these areas face more hardship, health problems, and die sooner.
+In fact, everyone living in these areas faces more hardship, health problems, and dies sooner.

-Graduate students in Social Work with the College of Public Policy at the University of Texas – San Antonio (UTSA) mapped ZIP-code level data and launched a project to explore life lived in four difficult-to-live ZIP Codes in San Antonio.
+Lily Casura and other grad students in Social Work at the College of Public Policy at UT San Antonio (UTSA) mapped ZIP-code level data and launched a project to explore life lived in four difficult-to-live ZIP Codes in San Antonio.

 Their goal is to deepen conversations about equity and investment to improve quality of life.